Environmental impact of wind power: Land use

 Wind-energy advocates contend that less than 1% of the land is used for foundations and access roads, the other 99% can still be used for farming.
 A wind turbine needs about 200–400 m2 for the foundation.
 With the increasing size of the wind turbine the relative size of the foundation decreases.
-Critics point out that on some locations in forests the clearing of trees around tower bases may be necessary for installation sites on mountain ridges, such as in the northeastern U.S. This usually takes the clearing of 5,000 m2 per wind turbine.
+Critics point out that on some locations in forests, the clearing of trees around tower bases may be necessary for installation sites on mountain ridges, such as in the northeastern U.S. This usually takes the clearing of 5,000 m2 per wind turbine.

-During construction of wind farms in Scotland in 2007–2008 over 3.4 million trees were removed on 6202 acres of forest, out of which 31.5% has been replanted.
+During construction of wind farms in Scotland in 2007–2008, over 3.4 million trees were removed on 6202 acres of forest, out of which 31.5% have been replanted.

 Turbines are not generally installed in urban areas.
 Buildings interfere with the wind, turbines must be sited a safe distance ("setback") from residences in case of failure, and the value of land is high.
 There are a few notable exceptions to this.
 The WindShare ExPlace wind turbine was erected in December 2002, on the grounds of Exhibition Place, in Toronto, Ontario, Canada.
 It was the first wind turbine installed in a major North American urban city centre.
 Steel Winds also has a 20 MW urban project south of Buffalo, New York.
 Both of these projects are in urban locations, but benefit from being on uninhabited lakeshore property.

 In Greece, wind turbine sites have been installed "on mountain peaks, in forests, near archaeological sites, on islands, in protected habitats" and in highly populated tourist areas, causing disruption to hospitality business and protests of residents.